shizuo-kaji/TutorialTopologicalDataAnalysis/README.md

 As an example of Natural Language Processing, we look at maths papers on arXiv.
 This example runs only locally and not on Google Colab.

-I did not tune parameters seriously, but I hope this erves as a starting point for other NLP applications.
+I did not tune parameters seriously, but I hope this example serves as a starting point for more serious NLP applications.

 - install gensim and nltk, if you do not have them
 ```